 You can fill out an online request form at the end of our application or you can ask your school for help.

 We do accept late applications, but they won't be considered in our first selection round.

 One trimester stays

 Tenancy contracts for halls of residence usually span the academic year, beginning at the start of Trimester 1 (February) and finishing at the end of Trimester 2 (November).
 You can arrange for a shorter stay in some circumstances.

 If you will finish your studies in Trimester 1 (February to June) you can apply to stay in a hall for a shorter time.
 Apply between 1 August and 1 October.

 You'll be charged an extra 10 percent on top of your accommodation fees to cover the cost of finding someone to take your room when you leave.

 Some halls will have vacancies for Trimester 2 (July to November).
 Apply before the start of the trimester.

 Trimester 3 and summer

-Bookings are open for accommodation in Trimester 3—city and campus locations are available.
+Bookings are available for accommodation in Trimester 3.